JavidanAkb2000/Machine-Learning-Data-Science-Mastery/numpy/README.md

 # 🧠 Why Use NumPy in Machine Learning?
+(NumPy stands for - Numerical Python)

 > *“Can’t we just use Python lists?”*